Pacific Railroad Surveys: From surveys to construction

-In particular, railroad engineer Theodore Judah, on 1 January 1857 in Washington DC, published "A practical plan for building The Pacific Railroad", in which he outlined the general plan and argued for the need to do a detailed instrumental survey of a specific selected route for the railroad, not a general reconnaissance of several possible routes that had been done in the Pacific Railroad Surveys.
+In particular, railroad engineer Theodore Judah, on 1 January 1857 in Washington, D.C., published "A practical plan for building The Pacific Railroad", in which he outlined the general plan and argued for the need to do a detailed instrumental survey of a specific selected route for the railroad, not a general reconnaissance of several possible routes that had been done in the Pacific Railroad Surveys.
 In winter 1859-1860, Judah was in Washington D.C. lobbying for a Pacific Railroad bill; California would hold a Pacific Railroad Convention in Sacramento on the first Monday that February.
 Judah returned to California by July, lobbied local newspapers for public support, and surveyed routes to at least three passes.
-After finding in Fall 1860 a practical trans-Sierra route from Sacramento over Donner Pass into the Great Basin of Nevada and after finding investors to incorporate the Central Pacific Railroad in June 1861, Judah was sent in October 1861 to Washington DC to lobby for the Pacific Railway bill to aid in the construction of the first transcontinental railroad along his trans-Sierra route.
-The route followed much of the Stephens–Townsend–Murphy Party 1844 route and John C. Frémont's 1845-1846 route through the sierra crest made infamous by the Donner Party, rather than the Madeline Pass route mapped by the Pacific Railroad Surveys, or the intermediate Beckwourth Pass on account of political factors not included in the original surveys.
+After finding in Fall 1860 a practical trans-Sierra route from Sacramento over Donner Pass into the Great Basin of Nevada and after finding investors to incorporate the Central Pacific Railroad in June 1861, Judah was sent in October 1861 to Washington, D.C. to lobby for the Pacific Railway bill to aid in the construction of the first transcontinental railroad along his trans-Sierra route.
+The route followed much of the Stephens–Townsend–Murphy Party 1844 route and John C. Frémont's 1845-1846 third expedition route through the sierra crest made infamous by the Donner Party, rather than the Madeline Pass route mapped by the Pacific Railroad Surveys, or the intermediate Beckwourth Pass on account of political factors not included in the original surveys.
 The route followed a prior survey for a Donner Pass wagon toll road by Simon G. Elliott.
 Central Pacific Railroad entrepreneurs and engineers, including Charles Marsh, who made much of their prior fortunes facilitating the mining on the Mother Lode as well as the Comstock Lode, had been involved in the Henness Pass Turnpike Company and would later invest in the Dutch Flat and Donner Lake Wagon Road (DFDLWR) servicing Meadow Lake Mining District speculation in what would be popularly known as the "Dutch Flat Swindle" which politically threatened the timely completion of the railroad.